Code-Institute-Submissions/Project3-7/README.md

     - Update and Delete button only show if it’s the Author viewing the recipe

 - delete Button
-    - modal pops us when pressed. click yes button on model and recipe deletes okay
+    - modal pops us when pressed. click yes button on model and recipe deletes okay amd messgae displayed okay.
     - Click no and returns to show recipe page

 - update button